pinglarin/meow-meow-bok-bok-adventure/README.md

 #### Firebase Realtime database setup

-We also provided the firebase realtime database connector within the code which you may use.
-However, if you may open one yourself, have a look in [realtime database tutorial for flutter](https://firebase.google.com/docs/database/flutter/start).
+You may open Firebase Realtime database yourself, have a look in [realtime database tutorial for flutter](https://firebase.google.com/docs/database/flutter/start).

 #### Run

-(We recommended to) Connect the android phone to the computer and then
+(We recommended to) Connect the android phone to the computer.

+For debug build

 ```bash
 flutter run
 ```

+The application can't ran on system with x86 architecture (if you persist to run on emulator, you must run it on arm64 emulator from android studio, which is painfully slow).

 ## Authors